child on phone

 Get an eye check

 If you notice your child is squinting to see things or any other signs of vision problems (or even if you just want to make sure there are no problems), get them checked out.
-An eye test (every three years) is covered by Medicare at our Teachers Health Centres, so book an appointment with one of our optometrists.
+An eye test (every three years) is covered by Medicare at our Health Centres, so book an appointment with one of our optometrists.

 Tell them how cool they look in their specs!